ujjwolthapa/webserver-ansibleplaybook/README.md

 # webserver-ansibleplaybook
-Basic webserver nginx and docker  installation with ansible playblook
+Basic webserver nginx and docker  installation with ansible playbook